How Trump's Funding Cuts Threaten 'Basic Health Program' Plans

 "It could trigger major changes to the eligibility structure, the benefits or increases in premiums," says Maureen O'Connell, president of Health Access MN, which helps people enroll in marketplace coverage.

-Elisabeth Benjamin says she's "really worried" about the program next year if the courts don't order the federal government to start making payments.
+Elisabeth Benjamin says she is "really worried" for the program next year if the courts don't order the federal government to start making payments.

-Benjamin, the vice president for health initiatives at the Community Service Society of New York, an advocacy group, says there's a snowball effect as states grapple with the delayed approval of Children's Health Insurance Program funding for low-income kids amid continued uncertainty over federal funding for community health centers.
+Benjamin, the vice president for health initiatives at the Community Service Society of New York, an advocacy group, says there is a snowball effect as states grapple with the delayed approval of Children's Health Insurance Program funding for low-income kids amid continued uncertainty over federal funding for community health centers.

 "It's terrifying how much the feds can do, particularly for states like New York that are so reliant on federal funding," Benjamin says.